luvemcu/attiny_weather_station/README.md

 ![ATtiny Weather Station](/schematics.jpg?raw=true "Schematics")

 ## Configuration
-There is a configuration block on top of the main code file.
+There is a settings block on top of the main code file.
-It's possible to set here the options, which is hardcoded or controlled by switches on Alecto Ws devices.
+It's possible to adjust the signal and transmission properties here.

-	// CONFIG
+	// SETTINGS
-	#define INTERVAL 120  // frequency of sending the data in seconds.
+	#define INTVAL 60  // frequency of sending the data in seconds.
-	#define CHAN 1  // set channel (0:1 or 1:2 or 2:3)
+	#define CHAN 1  // set channel bit (0=CH1,1=CH2,2=CH3, )
-	#define REP 7  // signal repeats (default:7)
+	#define REP 7  // signal repeats (default=7x)
-	#define ID 1318  // device id (1280-1535)
+	#define ID 1318  // device id (1280-1535) [when disabled, random id on start]
 Pretty much self-explanatory, though it is not necessary to change any of these for basic operation.

+Since version v3 there is a calibration function for the battery.
+Not calibrated readings of the VCC are very inaccurate, that's why it is recommended to do.
+Measure the voltage on the VCC pin and multiply the value with 100, then uncomment this line in the code with that value.

+	#define VCC1 424  // Battery calibration value

 ## Compile
 Lately i've switched to [Arduino IDE 1.6.5](http://arduino.cc) on every of my computer, so i would suggest to use the same version.